This is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 In brief, the eight elements of the path are:

-- “Correct view” an accurate understanding of the nature of things, specifically the Four Noble Truths.
+1) Grasp the “Correct view.”
+This is an accurate understanding of the nature of things, the Four Noble Truths.
 The Four Noble Truths receive the most attention in later teaching within Buddhism.
 Some hold these four elements are the essence of Buddha’s teachings.
 But some ambiguity in their practical application.
 The same with the rest of the admonitions.
 These include the truth of suffering.
 The truth of the cause of suffering.
 The truth of the end of suffering, and the truth of the path that leads to the end of suffering.

-- Abandon negative thoughts and encourage positive is referred to as “Correct effort.”
+6) Abandon negative thoughts and encourage positive.
+This is often called “Correct effort.”

-- Awareness of thoughts, body, feelings and immediate environment is “Correct mindfulness.”
+7) Awareness of thoughts, body, feelings and immediate environment.
+This is “Correct mindfulness.”

 Summation of The Buddhist Path